Randomized Masked Finetuning: An Efficient Way to Mitigate Memorization of PIIs in LLMs: Abstract

 \section{Abstract}

-The current literature on memorization in Natural Language Models, especially Large Language Models (LLMs), poses severe security and privacy risks, as models tend to memorize personally identifying information (PIIs) from training data.
+Language models are known to memorize training data, which they can later regurgitate when prompted in specific ways.
+Memorization may result in severe privacy concerns, especially when training datasets contain sensitive data like personally identifiable information (PII).
 We introduce Randomized Masked Fine-Tuning (RMFT), a novel privacy-preserving fine-tuning technique that reduces PII memorization while minimizing performance impact.
 Using the Enron Email Dataset, we demonstrate that RMFT achieves an 80.81\% reduction in Total Extraction Rate and 80.17\% reduction in Seen Extraction Rate compared to baseline fine-tuning, outperforming deduplication methods while maintaining only a 5.73\% increase in perplexity.
 We present MaxTER, a Pareto-optimal evaluation framework for assessing privacy-utility tradeoffs, and show the performance of RMFT vs Deduplication by Area Under The Response Curve (AURC) metric.